-signalCoord A GRanges object or data frame with coordinates for the genomic signal/original epigenetic data.
+A GRanges object or data frame with coordinates for the genomic signal/original epigenetic data.
 Coordinates should be in the same order as the original data and the feature contribution scores (each item/row in signalCoord corresponds to a row in signal).
-If a data.frame, must have chr and start columns (optionally can regionSet A genomic ranges (GRanges) object with regions corresponding to the same biological annotation.
+If a data.frame, must have chr and start columns (optionally can have end column, depending on the epigenetic data type).